lmcbride053/SBIPython/README.md

 <pre>All results saved to: ~/results/3PTB/ </pre>

-So now we have the output files in the /results/3PTB/ folder:
+<pre> So now the output files are in the /results/3PTB/ folder:
     parsed.json         # Parsed atom and residue data surface.json        # Surface point features
     surface.png         # Molecular surface visualization
     pockets.json        # Detected binding pockets
     pockets.pdb         # (Optional) PDB-style pocket point cloud scored.json         # Ranked and scored pockets
-    pockets.pml         # PyMOL script to visualize pocket centers
+    pockets.pml         # PyMOL script to visualize pocket centers </pre>

+For viewing the results in PyMol, the following command is runned:
+<pre>pymol results/[FILE.pml] examples/pdb_examples/[PROTEIN.pdb]
+Example: pymol results/3PTB/pockets.pml examples/pdb_examples/3ptb.pdb </pre>

-When viewing the results in PyMOL, we can see that there were 6 potential ligand binding sites identified
+When viewing the results in PyMOL, it can be seen that 4 potential ligand binding sites were identified.